philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 sbatch scripts/mkBGL2.sbatch fltrBAM test06
 ```

 After running seven tests, we determined the final mkBGL settings that we believed fit best for *Salarias fasciatus*.
-We first subset the data for easier handling and faster visualization in R using the following code:
+To do this, We first subset the data for easier handling and faster visualization in R using the following code for each test:

 ```bash
 zcat test06.snpStat.gz | head -n 100000 > test06.100k.snpStat